 Check out my video of San Miguel de Allende food here:

-Just opened a few months ago by Jose Maria Calvo and Jesus Manuel Calvo, from Spain, romantic rooftop Atrio (meaning Atrium) sits directly across from the main church, the Parroquia, with terrific views and international dishes.
-There’s a big focus on Spanish, French and Mediterranean.
+Recently opened by Jose Maria Calvo and Jesus Manuel Calvo, from Spain, romantic rooftop Atrio (meaning Atrium) sits directly across from the main church, the Parroquia, with terrific views and international dishes.
+There’s a big focus on Spanish, French and Mediterranean in a beautiful rooftop atmosphere.

-Nearby, Quince also has a stunning rooftop atmosphere and modern Mexican fare.
-Make sure to try one of their fantastic cocktails from the bar or their very own tableside gin and tonic cart.
+Definitely one of the best restaurants in San Miguel de Allende, Quince also has a stunning rooftop and modern Mexican fare.
+Make sure to try one of their fantastic cocktails from the bar or their very own table side gin and tonic cart.
+I enjoyed the salmon and this thirst-quenching cucumber margarita.

-For an urban-chic feel, try recently opened Bovine from rising star, chef Paul Bentley of Magno Brasserie in Guadalajara.
+For an urban-chic feel, try newer Bovine from rising star, chef Paul Bentley of Magno Brasserie in Guadalajara.
 The clubby, dark restaurant might as well be in New York City.
 While known for its meat dishes, the fish and vegetable dishes stand out just as much.

-Cozy and delightful Moxi is tucked inside the contemporary and arty Hotel Matilda (where I happened to stay and will post a video review of soon!).
+When considering where to eat in San Miguel de Allende, Moxi is a must.
+Cozy and delightful Moxi is tucked inside the contemporary and arty Hotel Matilda (where I happened to stay — check out my video here!).
 Operated by award-winning chef Enrique Olvera (known for Pujol in Mexico City, one of Mexico’s top restaurants), here you can enjoy modern Mexican cuisine made with fresh, local ingredients.
 It has a dimly lit, romantic vibe with soft lighting, calming blues and whites, and an expansive outdoor patio.

 For some fancy tequila, duck into the Casa Dragones tasting room inside the Concept House Doce-18 (formerly a huge mansion turned boutique hotel, upscale food hall and market).
 This boutique tequila brand was founded in 2008 by MTV creator and iHeartMedia (iHeartradio) CEO Robert W. Pittman and tequila industry expert Bertha González Nieves, the first woman to be certified as ‘Maestra Tequilera’ in Mexico.
 Made from 100% Blue Agave tequila, Casa Dragones is Oprah’s favorite…so there’s that!